raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     3
     -4
     4

     ...
 ```

-We can also make simple enumerations and find ways to compose them.
-We are going to use a very consistent style.
-Unless otherwise noted, we are going to work with the very simplest kind of generator, a generator function that takes no arguments, like `anEnumerationOfIntegers` above.
+In this essay, we will write the simplest possible enumerations, and build more complex enumerations using composition.

 Sometimes, we want to parameterize a generator.
-Instead of writing a generator that takes parameters, we will consistently write functions that take parameters and return simple generators.
-So instead of writing timething like:
+Instead of writing a generator that takes parameters, we will consistently write functions that take parameters as arguments, and return simple generators that take no arguments.

+So instead of writing:

 ```javascript
 function * upTo (i, limit, by = 1) {